-LTC Properties, Inc.

-[] Mark this box with an X if you have made changes to your name or address details above.

-Annual Meeting Proxy Card

-The Board of Directors recommends a vote FOR the following proposals.

-Approval of an Amendment to the Company's Restated Articles of Incorporation to increase the number of authorized Preferred Stock from 10,000,000 to 20,000,000.

-FOR AGAINST ABSTAIN [] [] []

-[C] Authorized Signatures-Sign Here-This section must be completed for your instructions to be executed.
+LTC Properties, Inc. [] Mark this box with an X if you have made changes s to your name or address details above.
+Annual Meeting Proxy Card The Board of Directors of the Company unanimously re ecommend that you vote "FOR" all of the following g: [A] Election of Directors 1.
+The Board of Directors recommends a vote FOR the listed nominees.
+01-Andre C. Dimitriadis 02-Edmund C. King 03-Wendy L. Simpson 04-Timothy J. Triche, M.D.
+05-Sam Yellen In accordance with the judgments of the Proxies, upon a This Proxy will be voted as directed.
+If no contrary d [B] Proposal The Board of Directors recommends a vote FOR the fol lirection is made, this Proxy will be voted in acc ent thereof.
+The Board of Directors recommends a vote FOR the for nowing proposals.
+11 pany's Restated Articles of Incorporation to rred Stock from 10,000,000 to 20,000,000.
+FOR [ ] AGAINST ABSTAIN [ ] [C] Authorized Signatures-Sign Here-This section must be completed for your instructions to be executed.
 Important: Please sign your name exactly as it appears hereon.
 When signing as an attorney, executor, administrator, trustee or guardian, add such title in your signature.
 NOTE: If you receive more than one proxy card, please date and sign each card and return all proxy cards in the enclosed envelope.

-Signature 1-Please keep signature within the box

-Signature 2-Please keep signature within the box
+Signature 1-Please keep signature within the box Signature 2-Please keep signature within the bo ox Date (mm/dd/ уууу)

-Date (mm/dd/yyyy)